SLP-Community/SexLab-Wiki/docs/slp/installation.md

 ### "Animations not playing"
 - Did you run behavior generation?
 - Are SLSB conversions installed and winning conflicts?
+- Do the versions of SLAL animation pack and the SLSB conversion match exactly?

 ### "CTD on scene start"
 - Verify Skyrim version compatibility